Chikage0o0/CreateOrigin/README.md

 # Welcome to the world of Create Origin!

-## Please use [HMCL](https://github.com/huanghongxun/HMCL/releases) to install and launch the modpack
+## Please use [HMCL 3.5.223](https://github.com/huanghongxun/HMCL/releases) to install and launch the modpack

 **This modpack is made for Chinese players**